Nome Alaska Fuel Inspection and Testing Case Study

 Because of Intertek’s local expertise and reputation in the Alaskan fuel industry, Intertek was chosen to provide key inspection and testing services.
 First, we consulted with the client to help them determine if the fuels they intended to deliver were suitable for Nome’s harsh weather conditions.
 Arrangements were then made for Intertek personnel to attend the loading of ultra-low sulfur diesel (ULSD) in South Korea.
 After the Korean ULSD loading the ship called on Dutch Harbor, Alaska, remote Aleutian Island terminal, which fuels the crab fleet.

-Our inspector attended the loading of gasoline at Dutch Harbor and both cargoes were sampled, with the samples express shipped to our Los Angeles (Signal Hill) petroleum laboratory for testing.
+Intertek's inspector attended the loading of gasoline at Dutch Harbor and both cargoes were sampled, with the samples express shipped to our Los Angeles (Signal Hill) petroleum laboratory for testing.
 From Dutch Harbor the tanker headed to Nome.
 The Renda tailed behind the US Coast Guard Cutter Healy for the 700 mile trip, the last 300 miles through the Arctic pack-ice.
 After a week of pushing ahead, the tanker and Cutter arrived at Nome.

 The Intertek inspector attended the vessel for determination of delivery quantity for commercial and US Customs purposes, working under fierce Arctic weather conditions, with temperatures plunging to -35 F and wind chills even lower.
-Cargo samples of both fuels were tested on-site prior to delivery to determine suitability for the customer.
+Cargo samples of both fuels were tested on-site prior to delivery to confirm fuel quality and determine suitability for the customer.
 Intertek is proud to have played an important role in ensuring the people of Nome Alaska have sufficient, quality, fuel supplies for their long Winter.

 See photos of this historic delivery of fuel by sea to Nome, Alaska in the dead of winter.